-Take on the challenge of creating a more sustainable society by learning how to develop and manage more resource efficient chemical engineering processes.
+Take on the challenge of creating a more sustainable society by learning how to develop and manage resource-efficient chemical engineering processes.

 Our course is for engineers and scientists who want to play a leading role in innovating, designing and managing sustainable processes and systems.
-Improving resource efficiency is a major priority for process industries that rely on materials and energy.
-Our course focuses on addressing this challenge by giving you the tools to find sustainable ways to do more or better with less.
+Improving resource efficiency is a priority for process industries that rely on materials and energy.
+We focus on giving you the tools to find sustainable ways to do more or better with less.

 Building on your first degree, you'll develop more in-depth knowledge and transferable skills in chemical engineering.
 You'll learn how to use material and energy resources more efficiently by:

-- recovering, valorizing and re-using waste within a process or between different processes
+- recovering, valorising and re-using waste within a process

 You’ll learn how to apply whole-systems and life-cycle approaches to evaluate the impact of industrial activities on the environment and society.
 This ‘big-picture thinking’ gives you a deeper understanding and wider knowledge to move beyond traditional approaches to process engineering.

-Based in our Department of Chemical Engineering, you’ll benefit from our links to industry.
-There are opportunities to hear from industrial and academic speakers at regular events in the Department.
+Based on our Department of Chemical Engineering, you’ll have opportunities to hear from industrial and academic speakers at regular events in the Department.
 You’ll learn from academics with expertise in chemical engineering and sustainable technologies.
 Their international collaborations and research feed into teaching and contribute to your learning experience.